msalibian/MSC_Project/README.md

 <img src="visualizations/flow-fit-fbTree.png" width="450" height="300">

 #### Combine Modulation Data to get Training and Testing Data
-Instead of using the modulation data directly as in fitting the feature-based tree, we first combine the modulation data into separate training and testing data before fitting classification tree and random forest.
+Instead of using the raw modulation data as in fitting the feature-based tree, we first combine the modulation data into separate training and testing data before fitting classification tree and random forest.

+Essentially, we could have used the training and testing data for fitting the feature-based tree.
+However, it is easier to use the raw modulation data in MATLAB.
+Therefore, we do not use the training and testing data for fitting the feature-based tree.